Judging Panel 2026

 John trained as an actuary gaining experience in many areas before specialising in the pensions field.
 He has advised Irish pension scheme employers and trustees for over 30 years.
 During this time, he has worked for large pension providers and multi-national consultancies before founding the specialist pension advisor Trident Consulting in 2006 and corporate trustee Trident Pension Trustees Ltd in 2010.
 John is an actuary and qualified pension trustee.
 John specialises in the provision of independent pensions advice to trustees and to both public sector and private sector employers and acts as a trustee to several group pension schemes including chair of the trustees of a large master trust.
 John is also a director of Pension Team Limited, a firm that provides pension services to public sector employers.

 Frank is a Central Bank of Ireland approved fit and proper director.
 He has almost 40 years of experience in the asset and funds management industry.
 He has operated at senior levels at both executive and board levels including CEO and chair level.
 His portfolio of responsibilities include being an independent director, chair and OED of eight ICAVs.
+He was appointed to the Investment Committee of the National Auto Enrolment Authority of Ireland (NAERSA) in 2026.
 He was a trustee of the AIB pension scheme for 10 years and chair of the investment committee, which oversaw the restructuring of the scheme’s assets and the sustained improvement in the fund’s surplus.
-Frank has also acted as advisor to several boards of financial services companies with assets of over $25 billion.
 He is a former president of the Chartered Institute of Securities and Investment (CISI) in Ireland and is a director of the Retirement Planning Council of Ireland.
 He has both primary and post graduate degrees in economics, finance and statistics from both University College Dublin and Trinity College Dublin.

 Fionán O’Sullivan, Director - Employee Benefit Solutions, Trust Matters